wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 // ...
 ```

-And it's done!
-We know have combined streams which gave us the feature we wanted.
-Look once again - now the logic is in one place and it could be written in one (quite long but) line.
+We now have combined streams and the logic is consolidated.
+It can be written in a single line.
 Just to recap, here is the final code for the form component:

 ```ts
 @Component({